trevino200/DevSecOps_Workshop/Labs/Lab1.md

 ```

 Navigate to the new directory and create a file called pipeline.ynl.
 Open that file in a text editor. <br>
+<b> NOTE: Follow along to see the required indentation.
+YAML is very specific about whitespace.</b>

 Let's begin by defining the name and the trigger for the pipeline: